OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 @param explicit\_resolve

 When absent (default), MSAA textures will have an extra non-MSAA copy where the contents are always resolved (unless store actions are not set to resolve).<br/>
 When present, there is no extra copy; and you must setup the RTV manually with a different non-MSAA texture where to resolve to.
-See [MSAA with Explicit Resolves](@ref MSAAExplicitResolves)
+See [MSAA with Explicit Resolves](@ref MSAAExplicitResolves).

+@param not\_texture

+When absent (default), the texture can be bound as a regular texture for sampling (e.g. with point/bilinear filtering).
+When present, you can't sample from this texture.
+This flag is useful if you intend to use it together with uav or explicit\_resolve.

 ### MSAA: Explicit vs Implicit resolves {#CompositorNodesTexturesMsaa}